 About the author: Eman A. Khaled is a medical student from Sir Syed College of Medical Sciences, Karachi, Pakistan.
-Her profound interest in Public Health led to active contribution to medical research.
+Her profound interest in Public Health led to active contribution to Best medical Center research.
 She has volunteered duties at various hospitals, Pakistan Red Crescent Society and the Rotaract Club of Karachi.

 Article source AFP